harperreed/harper.blog/content/post/2001-09-11-wtf_is_right.md

 ---
-date: 2001-09-11T19:14:05Z
+date: 2001-09-11 19:14:05+00:00
-excerpt: "Please check out http://www.watership.org, http://indymedia.org/ and http://slashdot.org
+excerpt: "Please check out http://www.watership.org, http://indymedia.org/ and http://slashdot.org\
-  for more information on the terrorist attack on the U.S. This is not good.
-Very much a bad situation. \n\nLook at what we have so far:\n\n\"We (members of the german army) have..."
+  \ for more information on the terrorist attack on the U.S. This is not good.
+Very\
+  \ much a bad situation. \n\nLook at what we have so far:\n\n\"We (members of the\
+  \ german army) have..."
+summary: check out some reports on the recent terrorist attack; the german army and US military are on alert, with troops mobilizing. there's concern about the government's reaction, the potential for loss of freedoms, and the importance of not blaming entire ethnic groups for the actions of individuals.
-tags: ["reed","war","bush","watership","security","action","military"]
+tags:
+- war
+- security
+- race and responsibility
+- watership
+- military
+- political reaction
+- George Bush
+- reed
+- US military
+- terrorist attack
+- action
+- bush
 title: wtf is right
 wordpress_id: 102
 wordpress_url: http://new.nata2.org/?p=102